aws/aws-cdk-rfcs/text/0264-registry-schema-codegen.md

 resources in the new spec.
 Or there is, but it conflicts with other parts of the spec.
 A query on this is outstanding.

-## Appendix: Breaking Changes
+## Appendix A: Breaking Changes

+The following changes made to the Schema should be considered breaking changes:

-1. property is changed to required.
+1. Property is changed to required.
-2. new property is added and is a required property.
+2. New property is added and is a required property.
-3. mutable property is changed to immutable.
+3. Mutable property is changed to immutable.
-4. property is removed from resource spec.
+4. Property is removed from resource spec.
-5. type of the property has changed.
+5. Type of the property has changed.
-6. property case is modified.
+6. Property case is modified.

 Also:

 7. Type name is changed (or an anonymous type is given a name or vice versa).
+8. Types of input properties are strengthened.
+9. Types of output properties are weakened.
+10. A property is removed from the `readOnlyProperties` (`{ Fn::GetAtt }` list).

+The following rules are not about changes, but about schemas that are straight-up invalid:

+1. A `readOnlyProperty` or `primaryIdentifier` (corresponding to `{ Fn::GetAtt }`able or `{ Ref }`able attributes) has a complex type (type must be a scalar or list of scalars).

-## Appendix: Changes to json2jsii
+## Appendix B: Changes to json2jsii

 - No line breaks in generated docs
 - Needs different doc annotations
-- Need to be able to filter properties out
+- Verify support for complex JSON schema constructs (like `oneOf`, etc).